f-heeger/Reproducible-Science/snakemake.md

 rule all:
     input: expand("sample{sNr}_filtered.txt", sNr=[1,2,3,4])
 ~~~
-You can also use multiple wildcards in one file name and use wildcards as values in you command, for example to try out different values for parameters for the filtering in the example above:
+You can also use multiple wildcards in one file name and use wildcards as values in your command, for example to try out different values for parameters for the filtering in the example above:

 ~~~python
 rule all: